Dice of the Royal Game of Ur

-In The Royal Game of Ur, even if you are losing, a few lucky rolls at the right time could win you the game!
-This page goes through the different types of dice used in the game, and the probabilities of your rolls.
-Any set of four D2 dice can be used to play The Royal Game of Ur, although tetrahedral dice are the most commonly used.
-Here, D2 refers to the fact that the dice used have two equally likely outcomes.
+In the Royal Game of Ur, even if you are losing, a few lucky rolls at the right time could win you the game!
+This page goes through the different types of dice used in the game, and the probabilities of rolling the values you need.

 Throwing Stick Dice

 Throwing sticks are another type of dice that are commonly used to play The Royal Game of Ur.
 Throwing stick dice are two-sided sticks with one side marked.
 They are commonly used in other ancient games that are similar to the Royal Game of Ur, such as Aseb or Senet.
 Aseb is actually so similar to the Royal Game of Ur that they both share another name, "the Game of 20 Squares".